leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 - [PHPUnit](https://github.com/sebastianbergmann/phpunit/)
 - [WP REST API](https://developer.wordpress.org/rest-api/)
 - [WP-CLI](https://wp-cli.org/)
-- The WordPress export tool
+- The WordPress import & export tool
 - [Composer](https://getcomposer.org/)

 I'll explain why and how I'm using these, and point to the appropriate source files on the repo.